Remarks on Serre's modularity conjecture: Reduction to the level case

-{\bf Weight reduction:}\\ By applying Khare's weight reduction, i.e., the method of weight reduction used in [K05] to prove the level $1$ case of Serre's conjecture, we are reduced to the cases $k=2,4,6$.
-Let us explain that there is an extra weight reduction that can be done to reduce the case $k=6$ to the cases $k=2$ or $4$.
-Recall that since we have the good-dihedral prime in the level residual images will be non-solvable.\\ In this weight reduction the results of [Ki06c] are not used, instead, modularity is preserved due to the results in [Ki04] and [Ki05], and those in [SW01].
-The trick that we will apply is the same used with the pair of primes $3$ and $2$ in [KW06] to reduce the weight $4$ case to the weight $2$ case (but here we do not need $2$-adic modularity lifting theorems since we do not work with $p=2$): We start with a residual representation of weight $6$, level $q^2$, which is good-dihedral at a large prime $q$.
-We switch to characteristic $5$, reduce mod $5$ and consider a weight $2$ lift, corresponding to an abelian variety with semistable reduction at $5$ and conductor $5 \cdot q^2$.
+Now we have to perform one more weight reduction in order to reduce the case $k=6$ to the cases $k=2$ or $4$.
+Recall that since we have the good-dihedral prime in the level residual images will be non-solvable.\\ In this weight reduction modularity is going to be preserved due to the results in [Ki1] and [Ki3], and those in [SW2].
+The trick that we will apply is the same used with the pair of primes $3$ and $2$ in [KW2] to reduce the weight $4$ and weight $3$ cases to the weight $2$ case (but here we do not need $2$-adic modularity lifting theorems since we do not work with $p=2$): We start with a residual representation of weight $6$, level $q^2$, which is good-dihedral at a large prime $q$.
+We switch to characteristic $5$, reduce mod $5$ (here we assume that the residual Serre's weight is $6$: if not, it is equal to $2$ and thus we are done) and consider a weight $2$ lift, corresponding to an abelian variety of $\GL_2$-type with bad semistable reduction at $5$ and conductor of the corresponding system of $2$-dimensional Galois representations equal to $5 \cdot q^2$.
 Then we switch to characteristic $3$, reduce mod $3$ and here we observe that this mod $3$ representation, since it is either unramified or has unipotent ramification at $5$ (and in both cases we know that there is a lift with semistable ramification at $5$, so in the unramified case the well-known necessary condition for raising the level at $5$ is satisfied), and $3 \mid (5+1)$, admits a weight $2$ lift where the ramification at $5$ is no longer semistable but instead is given by a character of order $3$.
-We obtain a lift of conductor $25 \cdot q^2$: what we have just constructed is a non-minimal lift (it is not minimal at $5$), having the same kind of ramification at $5$ and at the good-dihedral prime $q$. \\ We consider the strictly compatible family containing this $3$-adic representation and we switch to characteristic $5$.
-Using strict compatibility and the description of ramification at $5$ (a character of order $3 \mid (5+1)$) it follows from results of D. Savitt (cf. [Sa05]) that the residual mod $5$ representation will have (after suitable twist) Serre's weight equal to $2$ or $4$, but never $6$.
-This concludes the weight reduction.\\ Now we take a minimal lift, switch to characteristic $3$ and reduce mod $3$.\\ By considering a minimal lift (if $k=2$) or a minimal weight $2$ lift (if $k=4$) we see that the proof is reduced to the case of weight $2$ and level $q^2$ or $3q^2$, semistable at $3$.\\ Remark 1: We have used in the above proof {\it minimal weight $2$ lifts for the case of Serre's weight $k= p+1$}, these correspond to representations which are weight $2$ semistable at $p$ (cf. [K05]). \\ Remark 2: The modularity lifting result for a crystalline representation of weight $k$ (i.e., of Hodge-Tate weights $0$ and $k-1$) in characteristic $p = k-1$ is just a combination of the results of Skinner-Wiles in [SW01], for the ordinary case, with the main theorem of [Ki05], which works in the complementary case as follows from the description of crystalline non-ordinary representations given in [BLZ04].
-It does not require any condition on the residual image (it can even be reducible, a case where modularity follows from the results in [SW99]).
-Observe that in this situation the residual Serre's weight can be either $k'= p +1$ or $k'=2$ (cf. [BLZ04]), in the above proof for simplicity we have always assumed that we are in the first case, which is the worst case, the second case leading (by a similar, yet simpler, argument) to the same conclusion. \\
+This ``level raising" trick, as we have already remarked, is similar to the one used in [KW2], and the existence of such non-minimal weight $2$ lifts and the strongly compatible systems containing them is stated in [KW2], Theorem 5.1 (4) and proved in [KW3].
+We obtain a lift of conductor $25 \cdot q^2$: what we have just constructed is a non-minimal lift (it is not minimal at $5$), having the same kind of ramification at $5$ and at the good-dihedral prime $q$. \\ We consider the strongly compatible system containing this $3$-adic representation and we switch to characteristic $5$.
+Using strong compatibility and the description of ramification at $5$ (a character of order $3 \mid (5+1)$) it follows from results of D. Savitt (cf. [Sa]) that the residual mod $5$ representation will have (after suitable twist) Serre's weight equal to $2$ or $4$, but never $6$.
+This concludes the weight reduction.\\